To change tempo and pitch simultaneously, use.

 If this checkbox is enabled, the same SBSMS high quality algorithm is used that is used in the Sliding Stretch effect.
 Change Tempo will process much more slowly if this checkbox is enabled, but will retain the complete content.
 For small to moderate tempo changes, the resulting quality will usually be higher, especially with percussive music (such as piano music).

 Change Tempo is a time-stretching effect, because it defies the normal expectation that reducing the speed of the audio (thus increasing its length) will reduce the pitch and vice versa.
 As with any time-stretching effect, some audible distortions will be expected at more extreme settings.

-Due to weaknesses in its algorithm, Change Tempo can remove a very short length of content from the start or end of the selection, or not stretch the end of the content to the end of the selection when slowing down.
+When using the default (fast) algorithm, Change Tempo may remove some audio from the start or end of the selection, or not stretch the end of the content to the end of the selection when slowing down.
 Both of these symptoms may leave a short silence at the end of the resultant selection.
-Therefore while fractional values up to three decimal places are supported for BPM changes and up to two decimal places for length changes, the resultant stretch length may have lesser accuracy.
+If the exact length of the audio is important, select the Use high quality stretching (slow) option.

 The default (fast) algorithm may sometimes sound echoey, especially when slowing down percussive music.
 For small to moderate tempo changes, use the "high quality" option to avoid this problem.